 401(k) Rollover Options After Leaving a Job

 A 401(k) rollover after leaving a job gives you four options for your old balance.
-A $50,000 cashout in the 22% bracket costs roughly $4,800 in taxes and penalties, according to the IRS rollovers page.
+Roughly 40% of workers cash out small balances within a year of leaving, according to an Employee Benefit Research Institute review, and a $50,000 cashout in the 22% bracket alone costs about $4,800 in taxes and penalties (Source: IRS rollovers page).
 The wrong choice can erase years of compounding in a single transaction.
-This article compares all four options, the tax math for each, and the mistakes that cost the most.
+This article compares all four options, the tax math for each, and the mistakes that cost you the most.

 Key Takeaways